nastacio/nastacio.github.io/_posts/2022-12-06-hive-trusted-api-endpoint.md

 The challenge for using trusted certificates on managed clusters is two-fold:

 1. Currently, OpenShift Hive does not expose APIs to sign (or apply signed) certificates for managed clusters
-1. OpenShift Hibe is also a client to the managed clusters it creates, as it continuously interacts with the clusters to assess their health and perform management functions (such as the hibernation task mentioned earlier.)
+1. OpenShift Hive is also a client to the managed clusters it creates, as it continuously interacts with the clusters to assess their health and perform management functions (such as the hibernation task mentioned earlier.)

 Once you sign the API endpoint for the managed cluster, OpenShift Hive reports internal errors about not trusting that cluster's API endpoint, preventing it from managing the cluster.